 Members of our team have significant experience in negotiating and drafting build-to-suit leases for both owners and tenant/operators and represent a number of REITs on their investments in warehouse and industrial properties.
 We also represent real estate developers in connection with acquiring and developing data centers, fulfillment centers, and other specialty logistics properties.

 Serving clients throughout New England and across the nation, we pride ourselves on handling complex transactions, devising innovative solutions and delivering service on time and on budget.
 Our focus areas include; e-commerce, construction issues, environmental matters, finance, governmental incentives, land acquisition, leasing, zoning, land use and land development approvals, tax, and tax abatements.

+We provide corporate counsel to numerous distribution companies and have significant experience negotiating distribution agreements with national and international suppliers.
 Our lawyers also provide regulatory, liability, insurance risk and protection guidance, as well as advise on legal issues that arise in managing the flow of goods and information and the use of technology.

 Because we represent property owners, developers, corporations, insurers, landlords and tenants, lenders and borrowers, we understand the needs and priorities of each of the parties, a perspective that helps us get deals done.